dapper91/pydantic-xml/docs/source/pages/contribute.rst

 Version 2
 *********

-To contribute to version 2 checkout branch ``dev``, create a feature branch and make pull request setting ``dev`` as a target.
+To contribute to version 2 checkout branch ``dev``, create a feature branch and make a pull request setting ``dev`` as a target.